 - Now explain the character’s struggle to reach the goal.

 - Finally, at the climax, tell how the character reaches the goal (or not).

 - Since the plot has been resolved, wrap up the story with a conclusion.

-Why should kids use the story arc?
-It’s all about the audience!
+When teaching how to write a narrative, use a story arc.
+Why?
+It’s all about the audience.
 First, without the arc, a story has no tension.
 Sadly, it is boring.
 The story arc also provides a predictable structure that the audience understands.
 The reader needs some background information before diving into the story.
 And when it is over, the audience needs resolution.

 Good stories mix narrative writing with dialogue.
 At the beginning of the year, students need to know how to write dialogue.
 As time goes by, they can develop finesse.
 Their characters’ words and actions bely their traits – and motivations.

 Teaching students to write dialogue is easier than you may think:

 - Make a new paragraph every time a new character speaks (or the setting/event changes).